johangenis/dataprophetPrecipitationChallenge/README.md

 Additionally, add the following in your report:

 * Give a brief overview of auto-encoders.
+  * Autoencoders are a type of neural network that can be used to learn efficient codings of input data.
+Given some inputs, the network firstly applies a series of transformations that map the input data into a lower dimensional space, which is called the encoder part of the network.
+  * The network then uses the encoded data to try and recreate the inputs, which is called the decoder part of the network.
+Using the encoder data is compressed into a type that is understood by the network.
 * Give a brief overview of variational autoencoders.
+  * With variational autoencoders, which also compresses data, it is also possible to generate new images from the input provided to the network.
 * Give a brief overview of generative adversarial networks.
 * Optionally, answer the bonus questions below: